Icy blast gripping US blamed for deaths in Tennessee, as Oregon braces for another round of cold

 In Nashville, Will Compton of the nonprofit Open Table Nashville, which helps homeless people, was canvassing downtown for people in need of supplies or rides to warming centers or shelters.

-On Thursday, he stopped his SUV outside the Country Music Hall of Fame and Museum to hand out warm hats, blankets, protein drinks and socks to a couple of men who were standing outside as an icy rain fell.
+On Thursday, he stopped his SUV outside the Country Music Hall of Fame and Museum to hand out warm hats, blankets, protein drinks and socks to a couple of men standing outdoors as icy rain fell.

 “People who are poor and people who are homeless are getting hit the hardest,” said Compton.
 He added: “A cold spell kind of predictably happens once a winter at least, and yet we’re still kind of caught scrambling and finding enough shelter beds for people.”

-Aaron Robison, 62, has been staying at one of the city’s warming centers this week, saying that it has been pretty full.
+Aaron Robison, 62, has been staying at one of the city’s warming centers and said it has been pretty full.

-He said that when he was younger the cold didn’t bother him, but now with arthritis in his hip and having to rely on two canes, he needed a place to stay during the extended cold snap.
+When he was younger, he said, the cold didn’t bother him.
+But now with arthritis in his hip and having to rely on two canes, he needed to get out of the cold.

 “Thank God for people helping people on the streets.
 That’s a blessing,” he said.

 Sainz reported from Memphis.
-Kimberlee Kruesi in Nashville, Michael Goldberg in Jackson, Mississippi, Rebecca Reynolds in Louisville, Kentucky, Heather Hollingsworth in Kansas City, and Rebecca Boone in Boise, Idaho, contributed to this report.
+Kimberlee Kruesi in Nashville, Michael Goldberg in Jackson, Mississippi, Rebecca Reynolds in Louisville, Kentucky, Heather Hollingsworth in Kansas City, David Caruso in New York, and Rebecca Boone in Boise, Idaho, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.